microsoft/binskim/docs/RuleContributions.md

 The binaries to be tested are added in [BaselineTestData](https://github.com/microsoft/binskim/blob/main/src/Test.FunctionalTests.BinSkim.Driver/BaselineTestData) folder, when the baseline test run it will dynamically generate .SARIF files in the `Actual` folder under it, and compare to [Expected](https://github.com/microsoft/binskim/blob/main/src/Test.FunctionalTests.BinSkim.Driver/BaselineTestData/Expected) folder when the test is running in Windows, or [NonWindowsExpected](https://github.com/microsoft/binskim/blob/main/src/Test.FunctionalTests.BinSkim.Driver/BaselineTestData/NonWindowsExpected) folder otherwise.
-`Actual` folder is not checked in to repo.
+`Actual` folder is not checked in.

 1. Prepare test binary with the same naming convention provided in above section [## Prepare test assets](#prepare-test-assets).
 2. Add test binary to [BaselineTestData](https://github.com/microsoft/binskim/blob/main/src/Test.FunctionalTests.BinSkim.Driver/BaselineTestData) folder.